perkee/qmk_firmware/keyboards/lets_split/keymaps/anderson/README.md

 # Knob installation

+I've used pins 4 & 5 (PD4 & PC6) to read digital value from the rotary encoder as they because Let's Split doesn't use them (Split keyboards FTW!
+Moar precious free pins!)

+**Note:** Seems like pin PD4 has an ADC (ADC8) attached.
+Might be better to use this one pin and attach both encoder legs to it via 4.7 kOhm & 10 kOhm resistors!

 See `knob.c` for implementation && usage info.

 - Left image: without pull-up (this is the variant that I implemented - most AVRs have internal pull-up resistors.)